 Baptism of Infants

 “The Christian community welcomes you with great joy.”
 These are the words of the priest at the beginning of Baptism, so it is fitting for the community to be gathered to welcome these new Christians.
-As such, baptisms are normally celebrated communally, either with other families or with the parish community at Mass.
+As such, baptisms are normally celebrated communally, either with other families on a Sunday afternoon or with the parish community at Mass.

 A baptismal preparation meeting is required for all parents who have not had a child baptized previously.
-It is recommended but not required for the godparents to attend.
+(It is recommended but not required for the godparents to attend.)
+These sessions are currently held monthly on Zoom.
+If this is your first child to be baptized, our Baptismal Coordinator will schedule the preparation meeting with you when scheduling the baptism.

 Baptism of Children

 If you have a child to be baptized who has reached “the age of reason” (generally Grade 2 or 7 years), you and they will receive different preparation.
-Please contact Anne Mears, Collaborative Pastoral Care Coordinator.
+Please contact Kelly Meraw, Director of Pastoral Care.

 Baptism of Adults